ryanjzheng/335FinalProject/README.md

 Password: TEpKplKG5rDE662U

-to run, run npm i node start
-if running locally, use http://localhost:3000/google/callback as callback url, else uncomment other url if in prod
+to run, run npm i, then node server.js if running locally, use http://localhost:3000/google/callback as callback url, else uncomment other url if in prod